working-group-two/engineering-blog/pages/blog/_posts/2020-10-01-what-is-short-messages.md

 author: <a href="https://www.linkedin.com/in/sebastian-weddmark-olsson/">Sebastian Weddmark Olsson</a>, Telco newb
 ---

-There might be many things in this blog post that might not be true.
-This is because of my knowledge of this stuff is limited.

 I will try as best as I can to give an explanation of what happens when you send an SMS from your phone.